MCounseling (Aus), MPsych (Organisational (Aus), BA (Psychology) Hons (First Class)(Aus)

 Julia’s prior experience also includes * implementing and conducting psycho-educational, social and emotional programs, for children and adolescents with learning disabilities * research in the areas of: immigration and identities (at AUP, France) and Autism (at HKBU, Hong Kong).

-Scarlett Mattoli is an empathic and sensitive Psychotherapist/Counsellor, Coaching Psychologist & Supervisor and Psychometrist who works with each individual client at their own pace, supporting each individual's personal development according to their needs and timing.
+Scarlett Mattoli is an empathic and sensitive intedisciplinary practitiner.
+She is professionally trained, qualified and accredited as a Psychotherapist/Counsellor, Coaching Psychologist & Supervisor and Psychometrist.
+Scarlett works with each individual client at their own pace, supporting each individual's personal development according to their needs and timing.
 She provides a caring, empathic and confidential space for clients who may need support with a range of challenges in life and wellbeing.

 Engaging clients in a largely facilitative and stregths-based approach she utilises evidence-based and well-researched modalities such as CBT, MI, ACT, SFT, AI, TA and Bowen Family Systems.
 She also utilises theory and practices from mindfulness, positive psychology and positive guidance practices where appropriate.
 Scarlett approaches each client's needs from a 'biopsychosocial' and neuroscience informed perspective and supports every query in an all-encompassing manner to move each person from ambivalence to ambition and on to achievement in as much time as is needed or in as little time as possible, given each client's needs.